tlienart/Franklin.jl/docs/workflow/deploy.md

 That's it! when you push your updates to the `master` branch, the GitLab CI will copy the `__site` folder to a virtual `public` folder and deploy its content.

 \note{It takes a couple of minutes for the whole process to complete and your site to be available online.}

+### Iterate

+The `publish` command does the optimize followed by the git stuff all in one.
+So  you should probably use that  after the initial setup.

 ## Deploying on Netlify